 Dive into new concepts by developing a biblical approach to mathematics education.
 Students will explore diverse views of knowledge and their impact on mathematics education.
 Through literature review, students will gain insights into educational practices and scholarly perspectives.

-Explore the ways ICT skills can be embedded across the curriculum to support quality learning and teaching based on relevant pedagogical approaches for Years 7-12/Stages 4-6.
-Pre-service teachers will gain experience in using technology as a productivity tool and in the design and evaluation of learning resources.
+In this subject, students will explore the ways ICT skills can be embedded across the curriculum to support quality learning and teaching based on relevant pedagogical approaches for Years 7-12/Stages 4-6.
+It will provide Teacher Education...

 This subject has a focus on early childhood development.
 Students will study the spiritual, physical, cognitive, moral, emotional, and social aspects of early childhood development and consider these through a Christian Worldview lens.
 They will analyse factors that influence development and implications for educational practice.
 They will also examine optimal wellbeing and some of the primary challenges that children face in relation to wellbeing and what teachers are doing to support this.